-The front door will be unlocked to welcome students at 7:30 AM.
+^{}The front door will be unlocked to welcome students at 7:30 AM.

-Professional Development - The second Monday of each month is a scheduled professional development day for teachers.
+Professional Development - Every Monday is a scheduled professional development day for teachers.
 The students will not have school that day.
 This day allows time for teachers to train in research-based, best practices; collaborate with the purpose of improved student achievement; and develop techniques that can be immediately carried to the classroom to improve student learning.

 Access to Building - Safety and security of students is one of Centerville School District's first priorities.
 Security experts have recommended limited access during school hours as an important strategy in protecting students.
 For that reason, we will lock all exterior doors during school hours and buzz visitors into the building through a single secure point of access.
 Upon entry, you will need to check in through the front office.
-Parents will not be able to walk their child to the classroom.

-Accounting of Students -
+Accounting of Students